 Some links in this post may be affiliate links

-Begonia Rex (Painted-leaf Begonia) prefers bright, indirect light with some direct sunshine, average warmth, above average humidity and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+Begonia Rex (Painted-leaf Begonia) prefers bright indirect light with some sunshine, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Painted-leaf Begonia also called Fancy Leaf Begonia is among the popular Begonia varieties and is grown for its foliage display where the large, lop-sided, spectacular leaves occur in various hues which may be mixes of greens, silver, white, reds, pinks, yellow, purple, orange, maroon and others.
+Painted-leaf Begonia also called Fancy Leaf Begonia or Rex Begonia is among the popular Begonia varieties and is grown for its foliage display where the large, lop-sided, spectacular leaves occur in various hues which may be mixes of greens, silver, white, reds, pinks, yellow, purple, orange, maroon and others.

 Fancy Leaf Begonia has a clumping growth habit with the foliage tightly packed together.
 The leaves arise from rhizomes and may be ruffled, puckered, spotted, streaked, waxy, smooth and so on.
 On account of its spectacular foliage, Painted-leaf Begonia is one of the most popular plants for the home.